Host Integration Guide

 argsPositional arguments passed to the function (already validated against params)

-ctxRuntime context with variables, pipeValue, etc.
+ctxRuntime context with variables, pipeValue, and session metadata

 locationSource location of the call site (for error reporting)